Best Tokyo Passes for Families: Attraction, Sightseeing & Transport Guide (2025)

 Q: What is the Klook Pass Yokohama and how much does it cost?

-A: The Klook Pass Yokohama is a bundle ticket offering discounted entry to top attractions in Yokohama.
-Prices start from about ¥3,000 per person, depending on the attractions chosen and age of the child.
+A: The Klook Pass Yokohama is a bundle pass offering discounted entry to top Yokohama attractions like the Cup Noodles Museum and Zoo.
+Prices range from ¥6,600 to ¥28,100 for adults and ¥3,650 to ¥21,100 for children, depending on the number of attractions selected.

 Q: What is the Japan Shinkansen ticket and how much does it cost?

-A: A Japan Shinkansen ticket allows you to travel on the country’s famous bullet trains between major cities.
-Prices vary by route—for example, a one-way ticket from Tokyo to Kyoto or Osaka starts from about ¥14,000 for adults and half price for children ages 6–11; kids under 6 ride free if sharing a seat.
+A: A Japan Shinkansen ticket allows travel on the country’s high-speed bullet trains between major cities.
+Prices start around ¥14,000 for adults from Tokyo to Kyoto or Osaka, with half price for children ages 6–11 and free rides for kids under 6 if sharing a seat.

 Q: What is the Narita Express (N’EX) and how much does it cost?

-A: The Narita Express (N’EX) is a direct airport train that connects Narita Airport to central Tokyo stations.
-A one-way ticket is typically around ¥5,000 for adults, with half price for children and free travel for kids under 6 if sharing a seat.
+A: The Narita Express (N’EX) is a direct airport train that connects Narita Airport to major Tokyo stations like Tokyo, Shinjuku, and Shibuya.
+A one-way ticket costs around ¥3,070 for adults and half price for children, while kids under 6 ride free if sharing a seat.

 Q: What is the Kawaguchiko to Tokyo ticket and how much does it cost?

-A: The Kawaguchiko to Tokyo ticket covers direct travel between Tokyo and the Mount Fuji/Lake Kawaguchiko area by train or bus.
-Prices are usually about ¥2,500–3,000 per adult, with discounted fares for children.
+A: The Kawaguchiko to Tokyo ticket covers direct travel between Tokyo and the Mount Fuji/Lake Kawaguchiko area by train or highway bus.
+Prices typically start around ¥4,130 per adult, with discounted fares for children and free rides for kids under 6 when traveling with an adult.

 Q: What is the Spacia X Train and how much does it cost?

-A: The Spacia X Train is a premium scenic train between Tokyo and Nikko, offering themed seating and onboard amenities.
-Prices start from around ¥2,500 per person one way, with child discounts available and free rides for kids under 6 if sharing a seat.
+A: The Spacia X Train is a premium scenic train between Tokyo and Nikko, featuring panoramic windows and themed seating.
+Tickets start from about ¥2,140 per person one way, with child discounts available and free rides for kids under 6 if sharing a seat.

 Q: What is the Yurikamome One-day Pass and how much does it cost?

-A: The Yurikamome One-day Pass provides unlimited rides on the Yurikamome Line, which connects Shimbashi and the Odaiba waterfront area.
-The pass costs about ¥820 per adult, with half price for children.
+A: The Yurikamome One-day Pass offers unlimited rides on the Yurikamome Line, connecting Shimbashi Station with the Odaiba waterfront.
+The pass costs about ¥820 for adults and ¥410 for children, with free rides for kids under 6 traveling with an adult.

 Q: What is the Keisei Skyliner and how much does it cost?

-A: The Keisei Skyliner is a reserved-seat express train between Narita Airport and central Tokyo (Ueno/Nippori), taking about 41 minutes.
-Tickets cost around ¥2,570 one way for adults, with half price for children ages 6–11, and free for kids under 6 if sharing a seat.
+A: The Keisei Skyliner is a reserved-seat express train between Narita Airport and central Tokyo (Ueno or Nippori Station).
+A one-way ticket costs around ¥2,300 for adults and half price for children ages 6–11, while kids under 6 ride free if sharing a seat.

 Until Next Time…